 In order to meet emergency situations, make routine maintenance inspections, maintain minimum health and safety standards, and to enforce University regulations, the University or their agent reserves the right to enter students' rooms.

 A Living-Learning Community is a purposeful residential environment for students who share common academic, cultural, or social interests.
 Each community varies in organization, goals, and curriculum.
-University Housing, in partnership with several academic affairs units, offers both living-learning communities and themed housing: Honors Program students in Ascension.
-STEM (Science, Technology, Engineering, and Math) Community in Cardinal Newman Hall.
-Our themed housing includes an education community in Tangipahoa Hall and a 24-hour quiet hours community on two floors in Louisiana and Livingston Halls.
+University Housing, in partnership with several academic affairs units, offers both living-learning communities in Ascension Hall for Students enrolled in the Honors Program and Twelve Oaks Hall for beginning freshmen majoring in any degree program within the College of Nursing and Health Sciences.
+The building for the LLC housing students majoring in Chemistry & Physics, Computer Science, and Industrial and Engineering Technology is to be determined.
+In these communities, students live together and participate in shared courses, special events, and service projects as a group.
+We also offer 24-hour quiet hours community on two floors in Louisiana and Livingston Halls.
 Greek Village for students already in Greek Life and Village M for students interested in pursuing Sorority Life.
 Applicants interested in experiencing a Living-Learning Community or themed housing should select the corresponding hall when listing hall preferences on the University housing application.

 Application for Rooms in University Housing Facilities